timibacco/bookie/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development.

 ### Prerequisites

-- Java 11
+- Java 21
 - Maven

 ### Installing